 Location of Lakshmi Narayan Temple

 This particular Birla Temple is located in Bhopal.
 Bhopal is the capital of the Madhya Pradesh state of India.
 Bhopal is also the administrative headquarters of Bhopal district and Bhopal division.
-Bhopal is often referred to as the City of Lakes for its natural as well as artificial lakes
+Bhopal is often referred to as the ‘City of Lakes’ for its natural as well as artificial lakes.

 History of Lakshmi Narayan Temple

-Lakshmi Narayan Temple is also called the Birla Temple due to the hand of one of the most influential industrial families in India.
+Lakshmi Narayan Temple is also called the ‘Birla Temple’ due to the hand of one of the most influential industrial families in India.
 This influential family is renowned by the name of Birla family.
 There are various Birla Temples founded in different cities of the country.
 But all the temples are not fully built.
 The family believes that if they end the construction of temples, it will invite bad fortune.
-Thats why the construction at some locations is still going on, albeit at a slow pace.
+That’s why the construction at some locations is still going on, albeit at a slow pace.